sumo-agarwal/Feature-based-automatic-Image-stitching-for-creation-of-stereo-panoramas/README.md

 ## Introduction

-OpenPano is a panorama stitching program written in C++ from scratch (without any vision libraries).
-It mainly follows the routine described in the paper [Automatic Panoramic Image Stitching using Invariant Features](http://matthewalunbrown.com/papers/ijcv2007.pdf), which is also the one used by [AutoStitch](http://matthewalunbrown.com/autostitch/autostitch.html).
+THis is a panorama stitching program written in C++ from scratch (without any vision libraries).
+It mainly follows the routine described in the paper [Automatic Panoramic Image Stitching using Invariant Features](http://matthewalunbrown.com/papers/ijcv2007.pdf),

 [![Build Status](https://travis-ci.org/ppwwyyxx/OpenPano.svg?branch=master)](https://travis-ci.org/ppwwyyxx/OpenPano)